shammahm24/auth0-project-recal-app/README.md

 To do this transaction between the user and the company or university, the user gives the items, and then points to the QR code that is in the tablet admin app.

-If the transaction is authorized, the user then recieves points, which can be exchanged by starbucks coffees, dominos pizzas, and more.
+If the transaction is authorized, the user then recieves points, which can be exchanged for starbucks coffees, dominos pizzas, and more.

+These rewards are choosen by the company or university, and can be dynamically updated.
+For example, if the user is in level 2, and has 1200 points, he might be able to get a free starbucks coffee.

 ## Tech stack used